joshbegley/nyt-latest/previous.md

 `Three giant, shifting tectonic plates will have profound implications for the new administration.`\
 https://nytimes.com/2024/11/26/opinion/trump-israel-iran.html

-**Wild got 'goalied' and deserved better, but suffer another loss to Jets**\
+**Wild got 'goalied' and deserved better but suffered another loss to the Jets**\
-`Connor Hellebuyck made 38 of his 43 saves in the first 36 minutes, leading Winnipeg to its 7th straight win against Minnesota.`\
+`Connor Hellebuyck made 38 of his 43 saves in the first 36 minutes, leading Winnipeg to its seventh straight win against Minnesota.`\
 https://nytimes.com/athletic/5948732/2024/11/26/wild-keep-losing-to-jets/

 **Spurs must stop these wild swings in mood and form but this may be the hardest time to do it**\